• STAINLESS STEEL 304 pipe materail System 1

 Some firearms incorporate stainless steel components as an alternative to blued or parkerized steel.
 Some handgun models, such as the Smith & Wesson Model 60 and the Colt M1911 pistol, can be made entirely from stainless steel.
 This gives a high-luster finish similar in appearance to nickel plating.
 Unlike plating, the finish is not subject to flaking, peeling, wear-off from rubbing (as when repeatedly removed from a holster), or rust when scratched.

-Q:Can stainless steel pipes be anodized?
+Q:Can stainless steel pipes be used for underground gas pipelines?

-Q:What is stainless steel pipe?
+Q:What is the weight of stainless steel pipes?

 1. Manufacturer Overview